fakabbir/reinforcement-learning/index.md

 ### A2C

-To imporve the performacne we update the policy at each step (TD approach), but to calculate the reward we use a diffrent network.
+To imporve the performance we update the policy at each step (TD approach), but to calculate the reward we use a diffrent network.

 ### A3C